Joyboycoffee/ESP-Home-PWM-Fans/README.md

 - Use a fuse on the +12 V rail.
 - Test with 1 fan first.
 - Keep common ground between MCU and 12 V PSU.
-- If anything goes wrong or it becomes a fire hazard somehow i won't be responsible
-- Do it on your own risk

 ## License
 MIT